EpicWatermelon/rename_paper_PDF_filename/README.md

 # rename_paper_title
-code for rename papers' title with pdfminer3k
+code for rename papers' title using pdfminer3k

 a tiny project
-/n

 Learning Git through this tiny work.